WALK TOGETHER CHILDREN

 MARCH 4, 2023

-Denise Williams will be collaborating with the Jubilate Singers to put on a concert featuring music from Toronto's African, Jewish and Muslim diasporas.
+ROOTS AND INTERSECTIONS was Denise Williams' latest collaboration with the Jubilate Singers for a concert featuring music from Toronto's African, Jewish and Muslim diasporas.
 Funded by the Ontario Arts Council.

 For this project, Denise graciously acknowledges the support of the Ontario Arts Council.

 CLICK FOR SOCIAL MEDIA POST